mono0926/LicensePlist/README.md

 Download from [Releases](https://github.com/mono0926/LicensePlist/releases), then copy to `/usr/local/bin/license-plist` etc.

-Or you can also download the latest binary and install it by one-liner.
+Or you can also download the latest binary and install it with a one-liner.

 ```sh
 $ curl -fsSL https://raw.githubusercontent.com/mono0926/LicensePlist/master/install.sh | sh